Rosa multiflora

 Rosa multiflora (syn.
 Rosa polyantha) is a species of rose known commonly as multiflora rose, baby rose, Japanese rose, many-flowered rose, seven-sisters rose, Eijitsu rose and rambler rose.
 It is native to eastern Asia, in China, Japan, and Korea.
 It should not be confused with Rosa rugosa, which is also known as "Japanese rose", or with polyantha roses which are garden cultivars derived from hybrids of R. multiflora.
 It was introduced to North America, where it is an invasive species, forming extensive, impenetrable stands within forest understories, thickets, borders, and lowlands.
+It can be identified by its characteristic fringed stipules, which form pairs at the bases of leaf stalks bearing 3–89 leaves.

 Description

-It is a scrambling shrub climbing over other plants to a height of 3–5 m, with stout stems with recurved prickles (sometimes absent).
-The leaves are 5–10 cm long, compound, with 5–9 leaflets and feathered stipules.
+It is a scrambling perennial shrub climbing over other plants to a height of 3–5 m, with stout stems with recurved prickles (sometimes absent).
+It reproduces through seed as well as vegetatively, rooting from the tips of its long, arching canes.
+The leaves are 5–10 cm long, pinnately compound, with 5–9 leaflets and feathered stipules.
 The flowers are produced in large corymbs, each flower small, 1.5–4 cm diameter, white or pink, borne in early summer.
+The fruits are hips and are reddish to purple, 6–8 mm diameter.

+One plant may produce 500,000 seeds each year.
+Seeds are tan to yellow and up to 0.16 inches, and seed germination rates can be as high as 90% in ideal conditions and seeds remain viable for up to 20 years.

+Taxonomy

-The hips are reddish to purple, 6–8 mm diameter.
-Two other varieties have been identified which have many synonyms of their own:
+Two varieties have been identified which have many synonyms of their own: